simplifipay/ios-sdks/README.md

    pod 'SimpliFiCard'
    ```

-3. Run `pod install` in your project directory to install the SDK and their dependencies.
+3. Run `pod install` in your project directory to install the SDK and its dependencies.

 4. Import the SimpliFiCard module in your Swift files:
    ```swift
    import SimpliFiCard
    ```

-5. If you're using the SimpliFiEkyc SDK, add the following snippet to your `Podfile` to configure specific build settings:
+5. Add the following snippet to your `Podfile` to configure specific build settings:
    ```ruby
    post_install do |installer|
        installer.pods_project.targets.each do |target|